chris31415926535/odp/README.md

 - ~~Page numbers~~
 - ~~Basic text and shape styling~~
 - Links
-- Fix manifest.xml for images
+- ~~Fix manifest.xml for images~~
-- Refactor in a clever way to do all image copying at write time, so we don't actually need the temp folder the whole time?
+- Refactor in a clever way to do all magic side-effects once at write time?

 ## Installation